 RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

-RFM analysis is a data-driven customer segmentation method that scores customers on three dimensions — Recency (how recently they purchased), Frequency (how often they purchase), and Monetary value (how much they spend) — to identify your most valuable customers, those at risk of churning, and those who need re-engagement.
-It is the most practical and actionable segmentation framework available to e-commerce brands because it uses data you already have (purchase history) and produces segments that directly map to marketing actions.
+RFM analysis scores each customer on three dimensions: Recency (how recently they purchased), Frequency (how often they purchase), and Monetary value (how much they spend).
+The output is a set of segments that map directly to marketing actions, your most valuable customers, those at risk of churning, those who need re-engagement.
+It's the most practical segmentation framework available to e-commerce brands because it runs entirely on data you already have (purchase history) and produces buckets that the marketing team can act on the same day.

-Unlike demographic or psychographic segmentation, which requires surveys and assumptions, RFM segmentation is built entirely on observed behavior.
+Demographic and psychographic segmentation requires surveys and assumptions.
+RFM is built on observed behavior.
 A customer who bought last week, buys monthly, and spends $200 per order is demonstrably more valuable than a customer who bought six months ago, has purchased once, and spent $35.
-RFM quantifies this difference and groups customers into actionable segments.
+RFM quantifies the difference and groups customers into actionable segments.

 Recency (R)

 Recency measures how recently a customer made their last purchase.
-It is the single most predictive dimension of future purchasing behavior.
-A customer who bought yesterday is far more likely to buy again than one who bought six months ago — regardless of how much they have spent or how frequently they purchased in the past.
+It's the single most predictive dimension of future purchase behavior.
+A customer who bought yesterday is far more likely to buy again than one who bought six months ago, regardless of how much they've spent or how frequently they purchased in the past.

-Recency is measured in days since the last purchase.
-A lower number (more recent) is better.
+Measured in days since last purchase.
+Lower (more recent) is better.

 Frequency (F)

-Frequency measures how many times a customer has purchased within a defined time period (typically 12 months).
-Frequency captures the strength and depth of the customer relationship.
-A customer who has placed 8 orders demonstrates a habitual purchasing pattern that a one-time buyer does not.
+Frequency measures how many times a customer has purchased within a defined window (typically 12 months).
+It captures the depth of the relationship.
+A customer with 8 orders has a habitual purchase pattern that a one-time buyer doesn't.

 Monetary (M)

-Monetary value measures the total amount a customer has spent within the defined time period.
-It captures the economic value of the customer relationship.
-High-monetary customers contribute disproportionately to revenue — the Pareto principle applies, with 20% of customers typically generating 60-80% of revenue.
+Monetary value measures total spend within the defined window.
+It captures the economic value of the relationship.
+High-monetary customers contribute disproportionately to revenue, the Pareto principle applies, with 20% of customers typically generating 60-80% of revenue.

-Monetary is measured as total spend in dollars.
-A higher number is better.
+Measured as total spend in dollars.
+Higher is better.

-For each customer, calculate three values based on your order data:
+For each customer, compute three values from your order data:

 • Recency: Days since their most recent order

-• Frequency: Total number of orders in the analysis period (typically 12-24 months)
+• Frequency: Total orders in the analysis period (typically 12-24 months)

-• Monetary: Total revenue from their orders in the analysis period
+• Monetary: Total revenue in the analysis period

 Divide your customer base into quintiles (five equal groups) for each dimension.
-Assign a score of 1 (lowest) to 5 (highest) based on which quintile the customer falls into.
+Score 1 (lowest) to 5 (highest) based on the customer's quintile.

 Frequency scoring: